Brbb/graphql-rover/README.md

 An OS X electron app exists, but currently it's not complete.
 The bundle will be released as soon as possible with a Windows and Linux package.

 ## To-Dos
+- [ ] Single edge with double arrowhead to limit the number of lines and improve readability
 - [ ] NPM module
 - [ ] Live Demo
 - [ ] Test Test Test Test